 A unique hybrid of a flatpick and a thumbpick is the Herco style pick.
 It’s basically a flatpick with a loop that holds it on your finger.
 Better for strumming than a thumbpick, but much easier to hold onto than a flatpick!

 When you first start playing with a thumb pick you might feel like you are going to break the strings off your ukulele.
 Don’t worry, you just need to practice letting the pick slide off of the strings at a little bit of an angle.

 Fingerpicks slip over the tip of your finger to create a solid surface to pluck with.
 You can really only use most fingerpicks with an upwards picking motion.
 This can be limiting, but the sound you achieve is so strong it might be a worthwhile sacrifice for you.

-Some fingerpicks are made out of metal (like these from National) and you can bend them to fit your finger.
-Others are made of plastic (like these).
+Some fingerpicks are made out of metal and you can bend them to fit your finger.
+Others are made of plastic.
 Metal sounds brighter.
 Plastic is more natural – like a fingernail.
 Try a few of each to see what you like.